 Connect the GND probe to GND on the Arduino

-Connect pin 0 or pin 1 probe to the PWM output you want to measure on the Arduino/MotorShield connection.
+Connect pin 0 or pin 1 probe to the DCC signal output (enable pin) you want to measure on the Arduino/MotorShield connection.
 For the MAIN track, this would usually be pin 13 for a STANDARD_MOTOR_SHIELD.
 Pin 12 would be the PROG track.

 Connect the Analyzer to the USB port of your computer